Genre- Juvenile Fiction/General

 Series- The Enchanted Attic (Book 2)

 Published by- Zondervan

-Disclosure of Material Connection- I received Aldo’s Fantastical Movie Palace by Jonathan Friesen for free from Zondervan.
+Disclosure of Material Connection- I received Saving Moby Dick by L.L.
+Samson for free from Zondervan.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.
 All links were current when posted.